 Iron Man (2008)

-Here’s where it all started.
+It all starts here.
 After he is kidnapped and forced to engineer weapons by terrorists, tech genius Tony Stark rethinks his business dealings, his connections with the US military, and the way he’s been living his life.
-With damage done to his heart, both physically and from the trauma of being attacked, he creates his first Iron Man suit and decides to use his reach for good.
+With the damage done to his heart, both physically and from the trauma of being attacked, he creates his first Iron Man suit and decides to use it for good.

 His business partner, however, is not a fan of Tony’s mushy new outlook and tries to steal everything away from him.
 The action movie holds up incredibly, thanks in part to the solid, self-contained story and the mix of CGI and practical effects for the suit.